-Join me for an Eraser activities and video read aloud!
-This post not only includes a video read-aloud for Eraser by Anna Kang, but also several free printables to use right alongside the book.
-You can use these ideas and activities for distance learning with preschoolers, kindergarteners, first graders, or second graders! #kindergarten
+You can also download several free printables to use right alongside the book.
+These ideas and activities can be used for in-person or distance learning with preschoolers, kindergarteners, first graders, or second graders!
+They are also perfect for celebrating Read Across America Day!

 This post contains affiliate links.